The Ultimate Monteverde Itinerary: 34 Best Things To Do

 Camping Verde – Halfway between Santa Elena and Monte Verde, this campsite is small but has fast WiFi, hot showers and a shared kitchen space.

 Tropical plants and trees surround a metal bridge.
-Man with a backpack walks across and reaches the other side.
+Lucy walks across and reaches the other side.

 We hope you found this Monteverde itinerary useful!